 Mr. Pierson reported he has sufficient time and authority to develop and oversee the agency PREA compliance efforts.
-Mr. Pierson completed his PREA auditor certification in February 9, 2015 which enables him to thoroughly understand the standards and the guidance from the PREA Resource Center.
+Mr. Pierson completed his PREA auditor certification on February 9, 2015, which enables him to thoroughly understand the standards and the guidance from the PREA Resource Center.
 (Auditor certification was verified through the list of certified auditors on the PREA Resource Center website.)

 Mr. Pierson works with each facility to address any compliance concerns that surface as well as schedules and helps to prepare for each PREA audit.
-In addition, Mr. Pierson generally attends the onsite portion of the facility audits on behalf of the agency.
-Mr. Pierson was in attendance during the onsite portion of the audit of this facility.